Constructing quantum codes from any classical code and their embedding in ground space of local Hamiltonians: Overview

-{\it A priori}, the subsets $C_0$ and $C_1$ and the coefficients are not known.
-By mapping the Knill-Laflamme (KL) quantum error correction criteria~\cite{KnL97} to a linear algebra problem, we construct an explicit algorithm that can determine these unknowns.
 To design a quantum code that encodes more than one logical qubit, we provide a recursive algorithm.
 This algorithm finds the disjoint subsets of $C$ and enforces the KL criteria by solving for feasible solutions of a linear program.
 The algorithm outputs the logical states:

+where $M\le q^{c\,n}$ with $0<c<1$ resulting in quantum codes with constant rates, and $q$ is the dimension of each qudit.